WAN vs. LAN: What Is the Difference?

 Written by Don Schultz, trueCABLE Technical Sales Representative & Wire Expert

 There are many fancy networking terms thrown around that you may not be completely familiar with.
-If you are like 99% of the world’s population you don’t actually care what they mean.
-You just want them to work.
+If you are like 99 percent of the world’s population, you don’t actually care what they mean.
+You just want the LAN and WAN networks to work.

 If your Internet surfing brought you to this blog, intent upon finding out exactly what makes a LAN different from a WAN please read on.

 LAN and WAN Defined